o3de/sig-graphics-audio/rfcs/SubpassesSupportInRPI/RFC_SubpassesSupportInRPI.md

  	Atom_RPI.Editor.dll!AZ::RPI::RPISystemComponent::OnSystemTick() Line 184	C++

 ```
-In the code snippet shown above, `scope.GetNativeSubpassDependencies()` returns the  `Vulkan::SubpassDependencies*`, which is the concrete implementation that the Vulkan RHI creates for the `RHI::SubpassDependencies` handle.
+In the code snippet shown above, `SubpassDependenciesManager::GetInstance().GetSubpassDependencies(scope.GetId())` will do a quick HashMap look up, and if the ScopeId is found, returns the  `Vulkan::SubpassDependencies*` that should be used to create the VkRenderPass.